 Coronaviruses are zoonotic, meaning they are transmitted between animals and people, according to the WHO.
 Human coronaviruses most commonly spread from an infected person to others through the air by coughing and sneezing, close personal contact, such as touching or shaking hands.

-The viruses can also spread by touching an object or surface with the virus on it, then touching your mouth, nose, or eyes before washing your hands.
+The virus can also spread by touching an object or surface with the virus on it and then touching your mouth, nose, or eyes before washing your hands.
 In pregnant women, the more severe versions of MERS and SARS coronaviruses can be serious.

 To date, there is no vaccine to protect against this family of viruses.
 The standard recommendations to prevent infection spread include regular hand washing, covering mouth and nose when coughing and sneezing, thoroughly cooking meat and eggs.